plone/plone.portlets/plone/portlets/README.txt

   ...     __call__ = ViewPageTemplateFile(templateFileName)
   >>> provideAdapter(TestPage, provides=IBrowserPage, name='main.html')

-Create a document that we can view.
+Then, we create a document that we can view.

   >>> doc1 = TestDocument()

-Look up the view and render it.
+We look up the view and render it.
 Note that the portlet manager is still empty (no portlets have been assigned), so nothing will be displayed yet.

   >>> from zope.publisher.browser import TestRequest